erikdubois/Arc-Theme-Colora/README.md

 # Just want to download the themes not build them.

+THEMES ARE MADE ON LINUX MINT 18 AND ARE BUILD FOR LINUX MINT.

+On other githubs I do have some specifice Arc Colora themes for that distro when I test the script.

 Building takes approx. 20 minutes.

 Check the folder <b>themes</b> :